-A. Experimental setup
+A. Experimental Setup

-We use the gem5 simulator [61] and DRAMSim2 [62] to model Phoenix and other control schemes.
-We compare Phoenix against a baseline configuration and nine state-of-theart designs:
+We use the gem5 simulator [60] and DRAMSim2 [61] to model Phoenix and other control schemes.
+We compare Phoenix against a baseline configuration and nine state-of-theart designs.

-- A baseline system without NM: BASE. - Two hybrid mode designs: Hybrid2 [23] and Baryon [24]. - Three memory mode designs: Chameleon [2], AGDM [5], and RHPM [6].

-• Four cache mode designs: Banshee [22], Alloy Cache (AC) [11], Unison Cache (UC) [21], and NOMAD [13].
+- 1) A baseline system without NM: BASE. - 2) Two hybrid mode designs: Hybrid2 [23] and Baryon [24]. - 3) Three memory mode designs: Chameleon [2], AGDM [5], and RHPM [6]. - 4) Four cache mode designs: Banshee [22], Alloy Cache (AC) [11], Unison Cache (UC) [21], and NOMAD [13].

 In order to evaluate the effectiveness of our proposed Phoenix design comprehensively, we implement all systems in three different hybrid NM and FM architectures (DRAM-PM, local-remote memory connected with CXL, and HBM-DRAM) as shown in Table III.
 Page faults in our system are assumed to be serviced by a solid-state disk with a latency of 36 microseconds (100K cycles) [2], [54].
-Since state-ofthe-art designs achieve the best performance under different on-chip metadata sizes ranging from several kilobytes to 512 kilobytes, for a fair comparison among all evaluated designs, we allow 512KB on-chip SRAM in the memory controller to buffer requested metadata and the rest unused SRAM to buffer frequently requested data.
+Since state-of-the-art designs achieve the best performance under different on-chip metadata sizes ranging from several kilobytes to 512 kB, for a fair comparison among all evaluated designs, we allow 512-kB on-chip SRAM in the memory controller to buffer requested metadata and the rest unused SRAM to buffer frequently requested data.